 The field phone rang.
 The Sergeant of the Guard wanted to know if I could see any flashes from rocket launchers or mortar tubes.
 I told him, no, I didn't see anything.
 He said to keep scanning but that I probably wouldn't pick anything up in daylight.
 I told him I'd keep looking ... “but why the heck did you tell me we never got hit during the day? “

 That was my first time … mid-January, 1969.
 And it was pretty active for a while.
 We spent a lot of time in the bunkers on into February.
 It's funny, though, how things change to you over time.

-Later on, sometimes we'd get hit and I was so darn bone-dead, weary tired that I'd just lay there for a few seconds cussing Charlie before grabbing my gear and heading for the bunkers.
+Later on, sometimes we'd get hit and I was so damn bone-dead tired that I'd just lay there for a few seconds cussing Charlie before grabbing my gear and running for the bunkers.
 I'd be so pissed at those little bastards for stealing my sleep.
-Sometimes, they would throw in a few rounds and chase us into the bunkers for a couple of hours; then we would get the all-clear and start heading back to the hooches; and then BLAM, they'd do it again; and then again.
-Almost like it would be great if they really did some damage, but they were also just as happy to grind us down to exhaustion, so we couldn't work effectively.
+Sometimes, they would throw in a few rounds and chase us into the bunkers for a couple of hours; then we would get the all-clear and start heading back to the hooches; and then BLAM, they'd do it again.

 And we had important jobs, guys … very important jobs.
 Don't ever think different.
 I've talked to a lot of men over the past 30-plus years who spent boo-koo time in the field … and a couple of nurses who saved many of those medivaced in.
 The helicopters we kept in the air saved thousands of lives … thousands of men who made it home, who have lives full of love and kids and grand kids and happiness and satisfaction and even some greatness in business or politics or whatever … all because of our work, the work we did.
 Thousands.
 Be proud.